BranchMetrics/air-plugin/README.md

 You should see 9 projects imported into the workspace.

 3. Run the TuneANETestApp project on both iOS and Android devices.
 All the buttons in the test app should work on device without crashes.
 You can verify the AA requests succeed by looking at debug output from Xcode console or Android LogCat.

+### Upgrading Air SDK for Adobe Flash Builder

+1. Make a backup of /Applications/Adobe Flash Builder 4.7/eclipse/plugins/com.adobe.flash.compiler_4.7.0.349722

+2. Erase all contents inside com.adobe.flash.compiler_4.7.0.349722

+3. Extract the new Air SDK and then paste it into com.adobe.flash.compiler_4.7.0.349722

 ### Building the ANE from the command line